Consulting Terminology: 120+ Buzzwords to Know

 Example: I've been on the beach for the past week, waiting for the next project assignment to come in.

-Onboard: To integrate or familiarize someone with a new role, task, or environment.
+Onboard: To integrate or familiarize someone with a new role, project, team, or company.

 Example: We need to onboard the new team members quickly so they can start contributing to the project.